Requirements & Supported Environments

 Device communication

-Communication between the badge reader and the Simple Badge Release Service Client
+Communication between the badge reader and the Simple Badge Release Service Agent

 rf IDEAS or ELATEC device